maivincent/arribachocolat/_i18n/en/_posts/2022-05-28-avanaa-kallari-80-puro.md

 ---
 layout: post
-title:  "Avanaa - 80% - Kallari Équateur"
+title: Avanaa - 80% - Kallari Équateur
 tags: [Dark, Pure]
 categories: [Avanaa]
 ---

 It is usually a challenge for international chocolatiers to capture all the nuances of Ecuadorian cocoa.